Text by Lyndsey Walsh

 These stories tell the compelling narrative behind the creation of these futuristic dishes entangled with viruses.
 This narrative begins with Lin unveiling the name of a mysterious futuristic organization called the Government of Earthlings, which in the year 2210 has travelled back in time to collaborate with Lin to increase the process of human psychological evolution.
 The 2210 Government of Earthlings has reached back in time to save vulnerable species of viruses from being wiped out from the planet.
-As such, the Government of Earthlings has sent back their technology to utilize viruses in culinary applications so that the humans of today can re-articulate their relationship with viruses and hopeful ensure their survival in the future.
+As such, the Government of Earthlings has sent back their technology to utilize viruses in culinary applications so that the humans of today can re-articulate their relationship with viruses and hopefully ensure their survival in the future.

 As the story unfolds, Lin asks the audience to begin their culinary adventure with these viral creations, noting some side effects that they may feel as a result of consuming the dishes.
 The audience is also equipped with gloves so that they can safely touch the food during the meal.
 The combination of medicalized aesthetics and speculative storytelling provides a surreal experience for viewers when thinking about humanity’s current predicament with the COVID-19 Pandemic.